tum-pbs/pbdl-book/diffphys.md

 them with functionality to compute gradients with respect to their inputs.
-Once this is realized for all operators of a simulation, we can leverage the autodiff functionality of DL frameworks with backpropagation to let gradient information flow from from a simulator into an NN and vice versa.
+Once this is realized for all operators of a simulation, we can leverage the autodiff functionality of DL frameworks with backpropagation to let gradient information flow from a simulator into an NN and vice versa.
 This has numerous advantages such as improved learning feedback and generalization, as we'll outline below.

 In contrast to physics-informed loss functions, it also enables handling more complex